flyingGH/prescan-sim-demo/README.md

 This project was created and is maintained by a group of people working for the Autonomous Motion Control (AMC) lab at the Eindhoven University of Technology.
 If you encounter any issues or have further questions, please contact one of the project's group members.

-- Giannis Badakis (i.badakis@student.tue.nl)
+- **Giannis Badakis** (i.badakis@student.tue.nl)
-- Michalis Galanis (m.galanis@student.tue.nl)
+- **Michalis Galanis** (m.galanis@student.tue.nl)
-- Adam Baversi (a.bavarsi@student.tue.nl)
+- **Adam Baversi** (a.bavarsi@student.tue.nl)

 ### Wiki Know-How

-This document provides the basic information on the prerequisite, the installation, and the running of this project.
+This document provides quick guidance on how to run this project.
 Refer to the following files for detailed information on specific components of the project.

-- Refer to the wiki document [wiki ReadMe](wiki/README.md) for detailed information on system architecture;
+- Refer to the wiki document [wiki ReadMe](docs/README.md) for detailed information on system architecture;
-- Refer to the document [PreScan ReadMe](PreScan/experiments/AMC_LAB_MAP_One_Car/README.md) for detailed information on PreScan and the Simulink library;
+- Refer to the document [PreScan ReadMe](prescan/experiments/AMC_LAB_MAP_One_Car/README.md) for detailed information on PreScan and the Simulink library;
-- Refer to the document [ROS ReadMe](ROS/pure_pursuit/README.md) for detailed information on the ROS configuration for the control of vehicle models.
+- Refer to the document [ROS ReadMe](agent/README.md) for detailed information on the ROS configuration for the control of vehicle models.

 ## Requirements for Simulation

-This simulation requires all the following components to be ready
+This simulation requires all the following components to be ready.

 ### Host (Computer)